 Running with Dogs

 Hi, I’m Holden.
-I’ve spent the last ten years dedicated to the science of animal behavior, but I’m not just a nerd!
+I’ve spent the last twelve years dedicated to the science of animal behavior, but I’m not just a nerd.
 Dogs connect us to the wild, the land and ancestral practices of hunting, traveling, work, survival, community and play.
 I love looking for ways to meet an individual dog’s innate needs, talents and motivations, even if our shared society has changed dramatically in the last thousand years.

 Our expectations for our pets are high and there are often mis-matches and mis-understandings between what we want and what our dogs were designed to do.
 A cornerstone of my work is to help you and your dog co-exist, communicate and thrive cooperatively in whatever environment you share.
 I aim to achieve the highest possible welfare outcomes for your family.

 My education & Credentials